murphywaggoner/CaseStudiesInR/README.md

 ### UN Voting Data

 This case study is an exploratory data analysis of historical voting data from the General Assembly of the United Nations and goes through tidying, visualizing, and modeling.
-This case study is a free part of a Data Camp course on Exploratory Data Analysis in R..
-Sources include the [lectures for the course](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study) and the [course notes](https://rpubs.com/williamsurles/299664) from the  written by William Surles.
-To get to the lectures on the course page, scroll down until you get to "Data Cleaning and Summarizing with R."
+This case study is a part of a DataCamp course on *Exploratory Data Analysis in R*.
+Sources include the [lectures for the course](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study) and the [course notes](https://rpubs.com/williamsurles/299664) written by William Surles.
+To get to the lectures on the course page, scroll down until you get to "Data Cleaning and Summarizing with R." Note that to access all the lectures in this DataCamp course, you might need a subscription to DataCamp